balaram-shiwakoti/genius/README.md

 - Visit `http://localhost:5173` in your browser.
 - Use filter to view the list of subscribed and unsubscribed users.
 - Click on data visualization to view visual representations of given data set.
+- User can click on table header to sort the table on ascending or descending order.